-Please arrive ½ before time request to allow for toilet breaks etc. The time stated above will be when your tour starts.
+Please arrive ½ hour before your requested time to allow for toilet breaks etc. The time stated above will be when your tour starts.
 Each Ranger tour is one hour.

 Fire is a key ecological process in the Australia landscape.
 The plants and animals of this hot dry land have adapted to fire and in many cases need it to survive.
 Fire germinates seeds, opens the canopy and helps create vital nesting hollows for birds.
 It stimulates plant growth, changes the soil chemistry and shatters granite tors.
 Tidbinbilla has seen many large fires and has been sculpted by these events.
 There is no better classroom to learn about the impact of fire and the vital role it plays in a healthy ecosystem.

-Hanging rock is one of many rock formations In the area that became a perfect shelter used by the aboriginal people of the region.
-The nugnnawal people have been using sites like this for around 25 thousand years of this region’s history.
-In recent years much of the evidence for this occupation has been found and can still be seen today.
-A cultural tour to this site will show people the way of life experienced by the first Australians in this area and also provide insight into Tidbinbilla’s early aboriginal history.
-Bush tuckers and medicines found along the track and how to create a basic shelter will be shown for a better understanding of how the nugnnawal people have survived here for thousands of years.
+Hanging Rock is one of many rock formations in the area that became a perfect shelter used by the aboriginal people of the region.
+The Ngunnawal people have been using sites like this for around 25 thousand years and much of the evidence of this occupation can still be seen today.
+A cultural tour to this site will describe the way of life of the first Australians in this area and also provide insight into Tidbinbilla’s early aboriginal history.
+Learn about bush tucker and native medicines found along the track and listen to the indigenous rangers explain how to create a basic shelter to develop an understanding of how the Ngunnawal people have lived here for thousands of years.